We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 4.7

-Lactic and gluconic acids dissolve calcium, lime and rust in a single application.
-Works on moderate waterline rings in 2 to 5 minutes without needing to lower the water level for most deposits.
-Septic-safe and safer on surfaces than hydrochloric options.
+Lactic and gluconic acids dissolve calcium, lime and rust in one application.
+Works on moderate waterline rings in 2 to 5 minutes without requiring a lowered water level for most deposits.
+Septic-safe and gentler on surfaces than hydrochloric options.

 Check price on Amazon